Ir para o conteúdo

 Property Description

-BrowsableSchemas This property restricts the schemas reported to a subset of the available schemas.
-For example, BrowsableSchemas=SchemaA, SchemaB, SchemaC.
+BrowsableSchemas Optional setting that restricts the schemas reported to a subset of all available schemas.
+For example, BrowsableSchemas=SchemaA, SchemaB, SchemaC .

-Tables This property restricts the tables reported to a subset of the available tables.
-For example, Tables=TableA, TableB, TableC.
+Tables Optional setting that restricts the tables reported to a subset of all available tables.
+For example, Tables=TableA, TableB, TableC .

-Views Restricts the views reported to a subset of the available tables.
-For example, Views=ViewA, ViewB, ViewC.
+Views Optional setting that restricts the views reported to a subset of the available tables.
+For example, Views=ViewA, ViewB, ViewC .

 Location